SAMKURA/Statistic/README.md

 ## Introduction
 This report examines regional and income group differences in the drivers of household food consumption emissions.
 The main objective is to determine whether agricultural production factors (Fertilizers Manufacturing, Manure Management, Rice Cultivation, Crop Residues) or post-production supply chain activities (Processing, Transport, Retail, Packaging) have a stronger impact on emissions associated with household food consumption.
 Comparing these two groups of emissions from different regions and income groups, the analysis seeks to trace structural patterns in food-related emissions.
 The results help to clarify the cabinet of emission drivers different between developing and developed economies and offer a look at targeted and effective climate policy interventions in the food sector.
+## Methodology
+In order to identify the main drivers of household food consumption emissions, we first classified the variables related to the environment in two groups; one comprising of variables related to agricultural production (Fertilizers Manufacturing, Manure Management, Rice Cultivation, Crop Residues) and the other of variables related to the post-production supply chain activities (Processing, Transport, Retail, Packaging).
+These variables exhibited highly skewed distributions on the left side, hence, we used a log transformation to bring the data back to normal.
+Subsequently, all variables were normalized to facilitate the comparison of variables measured in different units.We further used a Random Forest (RF) model to determine the relative significance of each variable in predicting household food consumption emissions.
+The average permutation importance obtained from the RF model was used as a measure of the relative influence of production against supply chain activities in different regions and for different household income groups.

 ## Historical Comparison of Emission Drivers (1990–2005 vs. 2006–2020)
 To investigate how the factors behind the household food consumption emissions have changed over time, the study is split into two sample periods: 1990-2005 and 2006-2020.
 The division helps to compare the first phase of globalization and agricultural intensification with the second period of global supply chains expansion, technological progress, and increasing climate awareness.
 ![week 10.3.png](https://github.com/Avonik/ASDA_2025_newGroup_4_Portfolio/blob/main/additional_material/images/week10.3.png)